 Matrix concatenation can also be easily done.
-If A and B are two matrices of the same number of rows, creates a matrix C, with the same number of columns as A and B. The number of rows of C is the sum of the number of rows of A and B, with the rows of A followed by the rows of B.
+If A and B are two matrices of the same number of rows, creates a matrix C, with the same number of rows as A and B. The number of columns of C is the sum of the number of columns of A and B, with the columns of A followed by the columns of B. On the other hand, if A and B are two matrices of the same number of columns, creates a matrix C, with the same number of columns as A and B. The number of rows of C is the sum of the number of rows of A and B, with the rows of A followed by the rows of B.